ploetz-zeller/symbio-documentation/docs/admin/administration/permissions/permissions.md

      ![screen](./media/user-scen1-a.png)

   2. Administrator create user ‘HR assistant’.
-User role is Architect.
+User role is Architect _(use the "Change permissions" dialog to set that in newer versions of Symbio)_.
 All other attributes that are needed are filled in.

       ![screen](./media/user-scen1-b.png)